Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Virginia Tech has played 10 games, with four wins against the spread.

-- Virginia Tech's games this season have eclipsed the over/under three times in 10 opportunities (30%).
+- Virginia Tech's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).

-- Virginia Tech is 2-1 against the spread and 2-1 overall when the team notches more than 30.5 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it scores more than 30.5 points.

-- Virginia Tech is 2-1 against the spread and 2-1 overall when the team churns out over 408.1 yards.
+- When Virginia Tech totals more than 408.1 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Hokies have turned the ball over one more time (10 total) than the Hurricanes have forced a turnover (9) this season.
+- This year the Hokies have turned the ball over 10 times, one more than the Hurricanes' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.